Need to know what to do in Red Wing this winter? If so, check out these fun activities for every age, ability, schedule

 Here in Red Wing, we have many things to do for all ages.
 However, with so many options it can be hard to pick one thing!
 You can talk a short walk, a long hike, or an afternoon paddle through the Mississippi River backwaters.
 So, check out our favorite ways to get active and explore Red Wing, Minnesota.

 While Red Wing has many fantastic walks, our favorite is heading downtown.
 Red Wing has one of the best downtowns in Minnesota, because of our historic buildings, great businesses, and great places to walk.
 So, why not spend an afternoon off exploring the lively businesses and stunning scenery?
-Finally, finish the day off by popping into Mandy’s for a coffee or cold drink.
+Finally, finish the day off by popping into Mandy’s for a coffee or hot tea.

 Finally, get involved with a few of our favorite local groups for kids.
 If you’re looking to connect your kids to the outdoors, check out the ELC.
 They have been inspiring kids to grow into confident adults for decades.
 The ELC offers a multi-year program that matches each child’s ability and age.
 For example, kids start learning the basics of camping before going on week-long backpack trips.
 As they grows and learn more, they are given more skills to try.
 In fact, students who graduate from this program often cite the ELC for their perseverance for challenges like college and beyond.
 If you’re looking for the whole family, try the local YMCA.
 The YMCA offers tons of classes, lessons, and opportunities to get healthy.
 So, the YMCA has something for you, from swimming to rock climbing, and everything in-between.
 Furthermore, you’ll connect with your neighbors and meet an active community that calls the Y home.